apace100/origins-docs/docs/types/power_types/entity_group.md

 !!! note

-    See [Minecraft Fandom Wiki: Mob (Classification)](https://minecraft.fandom.com/wiki/Mob#Classification) for more information about entity groups.
+    See [Minecraft Wiki: Mob (Classification)](https://minecraft.wiki/w/Mob#Classification) for more information about entity groups.

 !!! note